nichtfurkan/FradioFM/README.md

 Just open the Project in IntelIJ (or Eclipse) and download the Gradle files.
 After that add your Token to the **Main.java** and run.

+## Reporting Bugs
+Bugs can be reported by opening a issue.
+Or create a Fork.